Welcome to The GORSE Academies Trust

 We are of the view that The GORSE Academies Trust is close to establishing a national model of excellence

-Critical to that structure is our School Centred Initial Teacher Training (SCITT) which opened in September 2015.
+Critical to that structure is our School Centred Initial Teacher Training (GORSE SCITT) which opened in September 2015 and was judged by Ofsted to be Outstanding in all areas in November 2017.
 It is our view that the great system leaders of the next decade will be great because of the quality of their teacher training which includes the training of brilliant new entrants to the profession.
 This will see teaching returning to a position whereby the most important single quality that we will hope to find in all teachers is a passion and love for their subject and a determination to share that love with young people, regardless of background.

 great system leaders of the next decade will be great because of the quality of their teacher trainingOur SCITT is led through The Morley Academy’s Teaching School status.
 We are also very proud of the other areas of Teaching School status which are being driven by our second Teaching School The Farnley Academy which has a particular focus on school to school support and research and development.
 Over the course of the next two years we expect to be producing research papers which have an influence on national educational policy development.